YoshiTunaiga/yoshitunaiga/README.md

 She is adept at translating complex business requirements into elegant code, optimizing application performance, and collaborating with cross-functional teams.

-Gi aims to create impactful, user-centric applications that drive business growth, enhance user experiences, and potentially save lives.
+Gi's goal is to create impactful, user-centric applications that drive business growth, enhance user experiences, and potentially save lives.
 She is open to new opportunities to use her healthcare insights and full-stack expertise to continue growing as a developer.

 Others: 🚵🏽‍♀️ Enjoy cycling 🧗🏽‍♂️ Love Obstacle Races like Spartan, Rugged Maniac 🏳️‍🌈 LGBTQIA+ Advocate

 ## Previous Roles
-- Software Engineer II at ApolloMed
+- Fullstack Software Engineer II at ApolloMed
 - Junior Software Developer at Budget Better
 - Mentor at Fullstack Academy
 - Sexual and Behavioral Community Health Educator